-Leasing companies need to look closely at how exposed they are to creditor's attacks, or potential Chapter 11 or protective shielding procedures under other legislation.
+Leasing companies also need to look closely at how exposed they are to creditors, or potential Chapter 11 or protective shielding procedures under other legislation.
 If they have the ability to reduce their operations or restructure, these actions need to be clearly expressed to stakeholders as part of the company's strategy going forward.
-The emergence of regional travel bubbles, such as between Australia and New Zealand, could create some positive news, but this will need to be significant to offset their exposure in other regions.
-For airlines, new dynamic network and fleet management and pricing modelling can help to overcome the mid-and long-term pressure and enable the operating models to be more resilient to market volatility.